3 Day Trips from Bologna – Exploring Emilia -Romagna

 This lovely piazza offers a variety of restaurants perfect for lunch or aperitivo.
 My schedule didn’t allow for a sit-down restaurant so I was on the hunt for something quick and easy.
 I stumbled upon Saporiamo and couldn’t have been happier.

 Saporiamo’s pre-made dishes are located behind a deli-style glass and conveniently categorized, meat and fish, pasta, and vegetables.
-I enjoyed walking to each section asking for various items which were added to my plate and weighed at the end.
+I enjoyed walking to each section asking for various items that were added to my plate and weighed at the end.
 This region of Italy is best known for its food so being able to try a little of everything was definitely the smartest decision.
 I recommended trying their rosemary potatoes, ravioli, and tortellini.
 Don’t be surprised if the pasta is filled with the freshest and tastiest gourmet cheese you’ve ever experienced.

 You may also like